French Bulldog Skin Issues

 Fungal infections, especially ringworm, are very harmful to your pet.
 They cause multiple skin issues, especially in French bulldogs.
 One of the French bulldog skin conditions caused by ringworm is a rash.

-Rashes and scabbing is a common symptom.
+Rashes and scabbing is a common symptoms.
 In some cases, the rashes can get worse and turn into fungal infections that usually form circular patterns on their skin.

 You must be careful of how you treat your Frenchie as ringworm, in some cases, is contagious to humans.